 - Trinity House in Newton Center, affiliated with Trinity Parish, is dedicated to the care and formation of graduate students at Boston College, particularly Protestant and queer students.

-Residents of Emmanuel House have committed to developing a relationship with our congregation as part of their life as an intentional community.
-Residents have been busy serving on the Vestry and Worship and Commission, as well as baking Communion bread, and helping Julian Bullitt out with building-maintenance activities.
+Residents of Emmanuel House live in a dynamic relationship with our congregation as part of their rhythm of life.
+Residents have been busy serving on the Vestry and other committees as well as baking Communion bread, and helping Julian Bullitt with building-maintenance activities.
 They have also hosted Lenten dinners and topical discussion groups.

-Our rector, The Rev. Pamela L. Werntz, described CRECHE and its role in the congregation this way:
+Our rector, The Rev. Pamela L. Werntz, describes Creche and its role in the congregation this way: